MMarciniak103/DogVsCat/README.md

 # DOG VS CAT
-This project was made as an academic assignment.
+This project was made as an academic assignment (That is why comments had to be in polish language).
 Main goal was to make a functionable and interesting application in Matlab.
 At the same time I was working on image classification task with usage of deep learning, so I decided to combine both goals and that's how idea for this app was born.

 ## Prerequisites
 It's necessary to have tensorflow and openCV installed.
 It is also required to get numpy (but I assume that most people have it already installed)